patrickemonts/personal-webpage/content/_index.md

       title: Contact
       subtitle:
       text: |-
-        If you have questions, ideas, etc feel free to contact me.
+        If you have questions or ideas feel free to contact me.
       # Contact (add or remove contact options as necessary)
       email: emonts@lorentz.leidenuniv.nl
 #      phone: 888 888 88 88